srkiNZ84/srkinz84.github.io/content/_index.md

 ---
 # About me

-I live and work in New Zealand, having moved here in the early 1990's.
+Living and working in New Zealand, having moved here in the early 1990's.
 For money (and sometimes for fun) I like to write "Infrastructure as Code" as well as work in software engineering teams to ensure that the applications we're producing are operable (configurable, monitorable, log useful messages, scalable, resilient, upgradable etc...).